 (to AUDIENCE, matter of fact, earnest, self-reflective; in a sense, JOE is discovering what he has to say as he says it)

 Spiritual?
 How could it not be?
-The feeling that things are not going to work out… You still have a reverence for life.
+The feeling that things are not going to work out for you… That’s a spiritual matter, right?
+You still have a reverence for life.
 That doesn’t go away.
 It may even intensify.
 But the point of it all is gone.
 Everyone and everything you love… Where is a Holy Man when you need him?
-Or maybe the love of your life.
-Someone who knows that it’s just a troubled dream.
+Or, perhaps, the love of your life — where?
+Someone who knows that you’re caught in a troubled dream.
+That’s all.
 Nothing more.
-Though, who can be sure?

 Again, ACTORS pause before continuing.
 They look at one another briefly.